dhvanibhesaniya-inventyv/Training/README.md

 ### 4. Rust:

-- Houses tasks related to the Rust programming language.
+-  Tasks related to the Rust programming language.

 Please explore individual folders for detailed information and specific implementations.